Do Subliminals Really Work?

 - Anger flare-ups in the packed patient waiting area fell by nearly 60%.

-When the subliminal messages were removed, the problems rose back up to original levels.
+When the subliminal messages were removed, the problems rose back up to their original levels.

 Subliminal Messages Result In Dramatic Weight Loss